-ISO/IEC PD 24772-4, Programing languages - Avoiding Vulnerabilities in Programming Languages - Part 4: Vulnerability descriptions for the programming language Python.
+ISO/IEC WD 24772-4, Programing languages - Avoiding Vulnerabilities in Programming Languages - Part 4: Vulnerability descriptions for the programming language Python.
 This is the update of TR 24772:2013 for Python vulnerabilities which was Annex E, following the project split of project 22.24772.
-Under development
+Document is in final stages of development.

 ISO/IEC WD 24772-6, Programing languages - Avoiding Vulnerabilities in Programming Languages - Part 6: Vulnerability descriptions for programming language SPARK.
 This is a complete rewrite of ISO/IEC TR 24772:2013 for SPARK vulnerabilities which was Annex H, following the project split of project 22.24772.
 Significant changes to the SPARK language necessitated a major rewrite.
-WD development is complete.
+Document is complete except for minor editing and submission for ballot.